African Fat-Tailed Gecko Care Sheet

 African fat-tailed geckos do best in an environment that cycles between wet and dry seasons:

 It is also important to your gecko’s health to provide them with consistent access to an area of higher humidity.
-This can be done with a “humid hide” — a cave or hide with moistened substrate, placed on the cool end of the enclosure.
+This can be done with a “humid hide” — a cave or hide with moistened substrate (NOT sphagnum moss), placed on the cool end of the enclosure.
 This helps your gecko shed successfully and stay hydrated.
 Keep the humidity levels in this hide around the same as your current target nighttime humidity.

 You can monitor humidity levels in your humid hide with a digital probe hygrometer with the probe placed in the middle.
 You will need another device if you want to monitor the humid hide separately.

 To increase humidity levels in the enclosure, use a handheld pressure sprayer.
-Distilled or reverse osmosis water works best if you want to avoid water spots.
+Distilled or reverse osmosis water works best if you have hard tap water.

 Substrate Options for African Fat-Tailed Geckos